-Initially office hours will be Wednesday 2:00 - 3:00 pm and Friday 2:00 - 3:00 pm and by appointment.
+Initially office hours will be Wednesday 3:00 pm and Friday 1:30 pm and by appointment.
 If these hours are inconvenient for you, please tell me and I'll try to find some more convenient times.
-You may stop by any time to see if I am free, but if my door is closed, it is likely that I am busy.
+In addition, you may stop by any time to see if I am free to discuss physics, life, the universe, or anything else.